A Definitive Guide to Makeup for Almond-Shaped Eyes

 Try a Halo Eye

 There’s a reason this eye shadow technique is blowing up Pinterest: It’s crazy flattering and super easy to do.
-Apply a darker shade on the outer and inner corners of the lid and use a lighter, brighter one in the center to create instant depth and illumination.
+Apply a darker shade on the outer and inner corners of the lid and use a lighter, brighter one in the center to give almond-shaped eyes instant depth and illumination.

 Frame Everything with a Well-Groomed Brow